 Both assistants had no issues linking to the Yeelight and toggling it, changing the brightness or colour is easily done by calling out the name assigned to the smart bulb.
 The device is responsive and there is no lag.

 So far there is no bayonet version of the fitting.
-I hope the extra mount will be available soon, as here in the UK that’s the assumed standard.
-I can’t wait to add this to my Raspberry Pi and NodeRED so I could control it from anything I want.
-Stay tuned for the tutorials as they are coming soon.
+I hope the extra adapter will be available soon, as here in the UK that’s the assumed standard.
+Check out my other tutorials, I used the Yeelight with Tasker, Raspberry Pi and NodeRED.